 How Frames behave is best demonstrated with an example: The following screenshot defines two frames.
-The first one goes from column A to column E and the second one goes from column F to column I.
+The first one goes from column A to column E and the second one goes from column F to column I, since this is the last column that is used.

-You can define and format tables by formatting exactly
+You can define and format table-like objects by formatting exactly as shown in the screenshot:

-- · one header and - · one data row
+- one header and - · one data row